-Enjoy five days of live Bluegrass and Classic Country performers, including TG Sheppard, Penny Creek, Big Cypress and more!
+Enjoy three days of live Bluegrass, Classic Country, Oldies, Cajun/Zydeco and more!
 Florida Classic Park, 5360 Lockhart Rd., Brooksville.

 Tin Can Tourists celebrate the preservation of classic Gulfstream camping trailers and motor coaches dating from the 1940’s to the 1960’s.
+The TCT Open House is from 11am – 3pm.
 Sertoma Youth Ranch, 85 Myers Rd., Brooksville.

 One of the premier fine arts, crafts and music festivals in the southeast includes the Swamp Monster contest and over 140 vendors and crafters, entertainment, live bands including country, folk, and toe-tapping get-up-and-dance tunes.
 Linda Pedersen Park, 6300 Shoal Line Blvd., Weeki Wachee.

 Calling all outdoor enthusiasts.
 From fishing to boating, kayaking, ATVing and RVing, celebrate the outdoor adventurous lifestyle at the inaugural Central Florida Sportsman’s Expo.
 Tour vendors, view demonstrations and much more at Brooksville’s beautiful Tom Varn Park.

 Named for the Father of Florida Folk Music, this festival features entertainment by Florida’s singers and songwriters, including workshops, arts, crafts, poetry reading, storytelling, and children’s activities.
 Sertoma Youth Ranch, 85 Myers Rd., Brooksville.